Chart Color Schemes

 Greenwich - Riverview displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Greenwich - Riverview's dwelling structures, as per the latest Census, consisted of 65.4% houses and 34.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 41.1% houses and 58.9% other dwellings.
+Greenwich - Riverview's dwelling structure, as per the latest Census, consisted of 65.4% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
 Home ownership in Greenwich - Riverview was 40.4%, with mortgaged dwellings at 32.8% and rented ones at 26.8%.
 The median monthly mortgage repayment in the area was $3,500, higher than Sydney metro's average of $3,033.
-Median weekly rent in Greenwich - Riverview was $600, compared to Sydney metro's $560.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median weekly rent figure was $600, compared to Sydney metro's $560.
+Nationally, Greenwich - Riverview's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing